 ST. CATHERINE OF ALEXANDRIA CLERGY

 Priests, following the Rite of Ordination, seek to lead God’s People in Love, nourish them by the Word and strengthen them through the Sacraments.
-Currently, the parish is served by three religious priests, Rev. Sesinando Cajucom, Jr., MSC, Rev. Joseph Christy Yesudass Sunder, MSC, Rev. Luis Alfonso Segura, MSC, all live in the parish rectory.
-We also have two deacons serving the parish.
+Currently, the parish is served by three religious priests, Rev. Arturo Mateo, MSC, Rev. Joseph Christy Yesudass Sunder Raj, MSC, and Rev. Ephraim Arciga, MSC; all live in the parish rectory.
+We also have two deacons serving the parish; Deacon John DeGano and Deacon Manuel Rivas.

 Rev. Ephraim Palma Arciga, MSC - Parochial Vicar